DJ in groping case says he may have touched Swift's ribs

 Her lawyers have called the photo "damning" proof that Mueller groped her.

-Mueller's lawyer, Gabriel McFarland, showed jurors the photograph during his opening remarks and they looked at the image on their computer monitors while he spoke.
+Mueller's lawyer, Gabriel McFarland, showed jurors the photograph during his opening remarks.
+Two jurors stared at the photo on their computer monitors while a few others kept glancing at it as McFarland spoke.

 "If you look at that photograph, his hand is not underneath Miss Swift's skirt, and her skirt is not rumpled in any fashion," McFarland said, noting that no one on Swift's concert team saw anything amiss.